nlauchande/progquotes/README.md

 # progquotes
 Programming quotes to be used on different contexts - around discussions and code reviews between programmers and with some parental supervision this can be used by brogrammers as well :) .
-The focus here is to collect classic quotes that would make your PR or comments look classy and legendary .
+The focus here is to collect classic quotes that would make your gray PR or comments look classy and legendary.

 ## Succint Code
 “Brevity is the soul of wit.” -William Shakespeare